SARDONYX-sard/awesome-stars/topics.md

 - [ravynsoft/ravynos](https://github.com/ravynsoft/ravynos) - A BSD-based OS project that aims to provide an experience like and some compatibility with macOS (formerly known as airyxOS)
 - [PowerShell/PowerShell](https://github.com/PowerShell/PowerShell) - PowerShell for every system!
 - [TheAlgorithms/Python](https://github.com/TheAlgorithms/Python) - All Algorithms implemented in Python
-- [BC-SECURITY/Empire](https://github.com/BC-SECURITY/Empire) - Empire is a PowerShell and Python 3.x post-exploitation framework.
+- [BC-SECURITY/Empire](https://github.com/BC-SECURITY/Empire) - Empire is a post-exploitation and adversary emulation framework that is used to aid Red Teams and Penetration Testers.
 - [localstack/localstack](https://github.com/localstack/localstack) - 💻  A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline!
 - [x64dbg/x64dbg](https://github.com/x64dbg/x64dbg) - An open-source x64/x32 debugger for windows.
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.